William Cotton (missionary): Missionary

 Selwyn had decided to set up residence at the Waimate Mission Station, some 15 mi inland from Paihia where the Church Missionary Society had established a settlement 11 years earlier.
 On 5 July 1842 Selwyn set out on a six-month tour of his diocese leaving the Mission Station in the care of Sarah, his wife, and Cotton.
 While he was away Cotton was effectively the head of the mission, director of the college and minister at the church.
 By October 1843 more missionaries had arrived at Waimate and Cotton was able to accompany Bishop Selwyn on his second tour, this time to mission stations and native settlements in the southern part of North Island.
 Their journey was made partly by canoe but mainly by walking, often for large distances over difficult and dangerous terrain.
 Part way through the tour Selwyn decided to split the party into two sections with one section led by himself and the other by Cotton.
 After being away for nearly three months, Cotton arrived back at Waimate early in 1844 and Selwyn returned a few weeks later.

-Later in 1844 Selwyn decided to move some 160 mi south to Tamaki near Auckland where he bought 450 acre of land, giving it the name of Bishop's Auckland.
+Later in 1844 Selwyn decided to move some 160 mi south to West Tamaki near Auckland where he bought 450 acre of land, giving it the name of Bishop's Auckland.
 The party left on 23 October and arrived in Auckland on 17 November.
 During the first six months of 1845 Selwyn was away for much of the time and management of the settlement, and particularly the schools, fell to Cotton.
 Cotton continued to work in Bishop's Auckland particularly as headmaster of St John's College, and also with ecclesiastical duties and practical tasks.
 He finally left New Zealand in December 1847, together with Bambridge, arriving in England in May 1848.